Lu-TheCoder/Liquid_Platform_Manager/README.md

 **Platform_State?**

 This is a structure that holds two variables.
-* It contains a `void pointer*` to the `internal_state` which contains further information * It also contains a global variable of type `bool`, `isRunning` which holds true if platform is actively running or false if it is not.
+* It contains a `void pointer*` to the `internal_state` which contains further information.
+* It also contains a global variable of type `bool`, `isRunning` which holds true if platform is actively running or false if it is not.